sisoje/RHBCombinatorics/README.md

 [![Platform](https://img.shields.io/cocoapods/p/RHBCombinatorics.svg?style=flat)](http://cocoapods.org/pods/RHBCombinatorics)

 ## Combinations and permutations made easy
-Indexed access and iteration is calculated on the fly, so there is no caching and no excess heap memory usage and they work in constant time.
+Indexed access and iteration is calculated on the fly.
+There is no caching and no excess memory usage and they work in constant time.
 ### Iterating trough combinations
 Following snippet:

         RHBCombinations(N: 4, K: 3).enumerated().forEach { print($0, $1) }
-Works in CONSTANT time and produces following output:
+Produces following output:

 ```ruby
 0 [0, 1, 2]